"SORRY," Toronto, Vancouver, throughout Canada, 2014.

 This sand-cast plaster phone in abandoned phone box, like an archeological specimen in a museum, raises questions about the speed of technological advancement.

-"SORRY," Switchbox Project, Davis Square, Somerville MA, 2015 and ongoing.
+"OH YEAH" Switchbox Project, Davis Square, Somerville MA, installed 2024.

 A public reminder to apologize for everything ahead of time.